-After the coronavirus-delayed 2019-20 tournament ended with a knockout tournament in Portugal, UEFA will be hoping this season's competition runs as usual.
+After the coronavirus-delayed 2019-20 campaign ended with a knockout tournament in Portugal, UEFA will be hoping this season's competition runs as usual.

 Here's how you can catch all the action, wherever you are in the world.
 You can also read a similar guide for Tokyo 2020 Olympic Games.